consindo/jono.nz/source/work/index.md

 [Nitro](http://nitrotasks.com) is a cross platform task management app built with web technologies.
 I'm working on a new version and you can [sign up for early access](http://nitrotasks.com).

 ### Transfer
-[Transfer](https://dymajo.com) was supposed to be the best FTP + SFTP app for Windows.
+[Transfer](https://dymajo.com) is the best FTP + SFTP app for Windows.
 We're currently working on getting a version ready for the Windows Store.

 ### Other Projects
 I helped build [Gradiator](https://launchpad.net/gradiator) (a CSS gradients app), [Lightread](https://github.com/stayradiated/LightRead) - which [won the first Ubuntu App Showdown](http://www.omgubuntu.co.uk/2012/08/ubuntu-app-showdown-winners-announced), and [Stormcloud](https://github.com/consindo/stormcloud) - a weather app that was [the best selling app in the Ubuntu Store ever](http://www.omgubuntu.co.uk/tag/stormcloud).
 These projects have not been maintained, but the source code is available to download and modify.